 The long knife allows for less back and forth motion – less back and forth motion means you will cut the bread instead of crushing it.
 Lastly, of course, your bread knife needs to be extremely sharp with a thin edge that tapers gently into the blade to help make the cleanest slice possible.

 The good news about investing in a high quality serrated bread knife is that it won’t need to be sharpened as often as a chef’s knife.
 It doesn’t take the pounding and abuse that a general purpose knife, like a chef’s knife, takes when cutting vegetables.
-Here is how to sharpen a serrated knife.

 You will only need to sharpen a high-quality bread knife every few years.